ajpikul-com/contate/README.md

 **`--inherit`**

-Any "contates" run inherit the output instructions (below), the --quite or --debug flags, and any patterns sent through --copy or --exclude.
+Any `contate` run from a script inherit the output instructions (below): the --quiet or --debug flags, and any patterns sent through --copy or --exclude.
 This must be first.
+Inputs are always unset.

 **`-i` or `--input`**